-CORNERSTONE (Capability for OptoelectRoNics, mEtamateRialS, nanoTechnOlogy, aNd sEnsing) is an EPSRC funded project aimed at establishing Silicon Photonics fabrication capability that can support photonics research in the UK.
+CORNERSTONE (Capability for OptoelectRoNics, mEtamateRialS, nanoTechnOlogy, aNd sEnsing) is an EPSRC funded project aimed at establishing Silicon Photonics fabrication capabilities that can support photonics research in the UK, and beyond.

 A general overview of the CORNERSTONE project and its capabilities can be downloaded below.

 - University of Southampton (wafer-scale processing)